Public Private Partnerships

 • Are the operating costs - including the cost of finance - fixed?

-These risks are typical for almost any toll road PPP project.
-The procurement of other types of service via a PPP project will of course involve their own types of risk.
+These risks were typical for almost any toll road PPP project.
+The procurement of other types of service via a PPP project would of course involve their own types of risk.